 Other Requirements.
 Students must satisfy the following additional requirements.

-First, they must enroll in SS/Psy 283 abc (Graduate Proseminar in Social and Decision Neuroscience) every quarter, from their first to their last quarter in residence.
+First, they must enroll in Psy 283 abc (Graduate Proseminar in Social and Decision Neuroscience) every quarter, from their first to their last quarter in residence.
 This weekly seminar provides training in academic skills such as writing, presenting, reviewing, and career strategy, as well as breadth of knowledge in social and decision neuroscience.

 Second, students must attend four social science seminars in economics, finance, or political science every quarter, from their first to their last quarter in residence.

-Fourth, students are also required to complete Bi 252 (Responsible Conduct of Research) during their first year.
+Third, students are also required to complete Bi 252 (Responsible Conduct of Research) during their first year.

-Fifth, students must attend a conference and submit a grant proposal during their second year.
+Fourth, students must attend a conference and submit a grant proposal during their second year.

 Sixth, starting the third year, students must present a poster or give a talk at a conference every academic year.